archdroid-org/archdroid-org.github.io/en/images/odroidn2/index.md

 ---
-title: "Odroid N2/N2+ Images"
+title: "Odroid N2/N2+ ArchLinuxARM Images"
 ---

-# Odroid N2/N2+ ArchLinuxARM Images

 The Odroid N2 and N2+ newer variant is a powerful single board computer that has 6 cores clocking from 1.8Ghz up to 2.4Ghz for the N2+ variant.
 It supports up to 4GB of ram, has integreted ethernet, USB 3 and USB 2 ports, SDCard slot,